The Come Bet

 How Come Bets Work

-Some inexperienced players are so intimidated by the Come bet (and the Pass Line, in general) that they avoid it altogether despite the fact it is one of the best wagers they can make in the game of craps.
+Many inexperienced players are so intimidated by the Come bet (and the Pass Line in general) that they avoid it altogether, despite the fact it is one of the best wagers they can make in the entire game.

-Part of the reason for this confusion has to do with the fact the name “Come bet” conveys nothing about how this wager works.
+This fear partially stems from the fact the name of the bet conveys nothing about how it actually works.
 In comparison, when you hear “Any 7”, it immediately dawns on you what number needs to be rolled for you to win.

-The fact the dealer often moves the chips of Come bettors to another betting box after they have placed their wagers further adds to the confusion.
-In reality, it is not all that difficult to get the hang of how Come bets work plus you get the added benefit of their low house edge.
+The dealer often transfers the chips of Come bettors to a separate betting box, which further adds to the confusion of novice craps players.
+In reality, it is not at all difficult to understand how Come bets work, not to mention they are definitely worth placing because of their low house edge.

 When Can Players Make Come Bets?

-Come bets bear a good deal of semblance to Pass Line bets but there are several distinct differences between the two.
-Unlike Pass Line bets, Come bets are placed following the come-out roll and only after a point has been established.
-A small puck is used to indicate when Come bets can be placed.
+Come bets resemble Pass Line bets to a great extent, but there are several distinct differences between the two.
+Unlike Pass Line bets, Come bets are placed after the come-out roll once a point number has been established.
+A small puck is used to indicate when players can make Come bets.

-Before the come-out roll, the puck is placed above the Don’t Come Bar area with its black or “off” side facing up.
-This goes to show the shooter is about to establish a point on the following roll, indicating Come bets are currently unavailable.
-After a point is rolled, Come bettors must place their chips into the large betting area on the layout which reads “COME”.
+Before the come-out roll, the puck is placed above the Don’t Come Bar area with its black, or “Off”, side facing up.
+This shows the shooter is about to establish a point on the following roll, indicating Come bets are currently unavailable.
+After a point is rolled, Come bettors must place their chips into the large betting area on the layout that reads “COME”.

 When Does the Come Bet Win?

-But what happens if no naturals or craps numbers hit on the next roll?
-What if the shooter rolls a 5, an 8, or a 10, for example?
-Well, if any other number is rolled it becomes the point for the Come bettors aka “come point”.
-Respectively, the dealer would move your chips into the box corresponding to the current come point number.
-The Come bet wins even money if the point number gets rolled before the shooter throws a 7.
-Provided that the 7 rolls before the point number, the Come bet would lose.
+But what happens if no natural or craps number hits on the next roll?
+What if the shooter rolls 5, 8, or 10, for example?
+Well, if any other number is rolled, it becomes the point for the Come bettors, a.k.a. “the come point”.
+The dealer will then move your chips into the box corresponding to the current come-point number.
+Come bets pay even money (1 to 1) if the point number is rolled before the shooter throws a 7.
+If 7 appears before the come-point number, Come bettors lose the round.

-As you can see, there is not much to it but many players still get confused by this duality of the rules.
-The fact the outcome of these bets is often resolved after multiple tosses of the dice does not help much, either.
+As you can see, there is not much to it, but many players still get confused by this duality of the rules.
+The fact the outcome of Come bets is often resolved after multiple tosses of the dice further adds to the confusion.
 Still don’t get it?
-Hopefully you will after reading the few concrete examples we have provided in the next section.
+Hopefully you will after reading the few concrete examples we provide in the next section.

 Several Examples with Come Bets

 Imagine you approach the craps table and see it is now open for Come bettors because the small puck reads “On” and is positioned above a numbered box.
-We presume you intend to flat bet with units of $10.
-You must make sure you place your $10 chip in the COME area before the stickman presents the shooter with the dice.
-The very next throw of the dice results in a roll of 11, causing your Come bet to automatically win.
-You let it ride and the next toss brings you a lucky 7 so you win again.
+Let’s assume you intend to flat bet with units of $10.
+You must place your $10 chip in the COME area before the stickman gives the dice to the shooter.
+Number 11 appears on the very next roll and your Come bet is an automatic winner.
+You let it ride, and the next toss brings you a lucky 7, in which case you win again.

-Now, let’s see what happens if no natural appears immediately after you placed a $10 chip in the COME area.
-We shall presume the throws to follow have resulted in the following sequence of rolls: 4, 3, 11, 8, 6, and 4.
+Now we shall examine what happens if no 7 or 11 appears immediately after you have placed your $10 chip in the COME area.
+Let’s assume the next tosses result in the following sequence of rolls: 4, 3, 11, 8, 6, and 4.

-Since the shooter rolled a 4 immediately after you have made your wager, the 4 became the point for your Come bet.
-The stickman took your $10 chip and placed it within the betting box that reads “4”.
-The next four numbers that got rolled (3, 11, 8, and 6) have absolutely no effect on your Come bet.
+Since the shooter rolled a 4 immediately after you made your wager, the 4 becomes the point for your Come bet.
+The stickman takes your $10 chip and places it within the betting box that reads “4”.
+The next four numbers (3, 11, 8, and 6) have absolutely no effect on your Come bet.
 Fortunately for you, the shooter rolled a second 4 on their sixth throw.
-Respectively, this resulted in you winning with your Come bet because its point rolled before a 7 did.
-The dealer pays you out at even odds, meaning that they give you $10 on top of your original $10 wager.
+Your Come bet won because its point was rolled before a 7.
+The dealer pays you at even odds and gives you $10 on top of your original $10 wager.

-Let’s finish with one last example to allow the rules to sink in.
-We shall give you a sequence of rolls and suggest this time you attempt to figure out the bet’s outcome on your own before you proceed to read the explanation.
-So you wager another $10 on a Come bet and the shooter makes the following sequence of rolls: 9, 4, 3, and 7.
+Let’s finish with one last example so the rules can better sink in.
+We shall give you a sequence of rolls, but this time you should try to figure out the bet’s outcome on your own before reading the explanation.
+So you wager another $10 on a Come bet and the shooter throws the following sequence of rolls: 9, 4, 3, and 7.
 Did you win or lose?

 If your answer is “lose”, you are correct.
-The shooter established a point of 9 for your Come bet but unfortunately, they failed to roll the point before a 7 showed on the fourth throw.
-Had your come point been rolled, you would have received an even-money payout for braving it out.
+The shooter established a point of 9 for your Come bet but, unfortunately, failed to roll the come point before a 7 showed on the fourth toss.
+Had your come point been rolled, you would have received an even-money payout for an overall return of $20.

 What Happens When There Are Multiple Come Bettors at the Table?

 Those of you who have ever entered a casino have probably noticed how busy (and noisy!) craps tables tend to be.
-What this means is you most likely will not be the only player when you join the table.
+This means you most likely will not be the only player when you join the table.
 What’s more, there is a good chance there will be other Come bettors at the table besides you.

-Sometimes it may happen so that there are as many as six Come bettors wagering different sums on this outcome.
-Respectively, when a point number for these Come bets is thrown, the dealer will then move the chips of the bettors into the box that corresponds to the point.
-You are probably wondering how do craps dealers keep track of all the action and more specifically, how do they distinguish which chips belong to whom.
+Sometimes there might be as many as six Come bettors, each wagering different amounts on this outcome.
+When a point number for these Come bets is thrown, the dealer will move the chips of the bettors into the box that corresponds to the point.
+You are probably wondering how craps dealers keep track of all the action and, more specifically, how they distinguish which chips belong to whom.

-For the purpose of preventing mistakes, the dealers would place the chips of a given player in such a way so that they indicate the position they are occupying at the table.
-So if your position is immediately to the left of the stickman, your chips will be placed in the front right corner of the numbered box, i.e. as viewed from your perspective.
+To prevent mistakes, the dealers place each player’s chips so that they indicate the position the player occupies at the table.
+So, if your position is immediately to the left of the stickman, your chips will be placed in the front right corner of the numbered box, i.e., as viewed from your perspective.

-Keep in mind that if you do not retrieve your payout, the craps personnel will interpret this as if you are letting the bet ride on the following roll of the dice.
-So if you do not intend to play another Come bet on the next roll or wish to decrease the amount you wager, it is up to you to reach out and handle your chips.
+Keep in mind that if you do not retrieve your payout, the craps personnel will interpret this as you letting the bet ride on the following roll of the dice.
+So, if you do not intend to play another Come bet on the next roll or wish to decrease the amount you wager, it is up to you to reach out and handle your chips.

 The House Edge on Come Bets

-You would be amazed at the high percentage of people who wager on craps without fully understanding what house edge they are up against.
+You would be amazed at how many people play craps without fully understanding the house edge they are up against.
 The trouble with craps is that each type of wager has its own odds and house edge.
-In contrast, the house edge for all bet types in roulette is always either 2.70% or 5.26% depending on the number of zeros, the only exception being the five-number bet on double-zero wheels where the house holds an advantage of 7.89% over its patrons.
+In contrast, the house edge for all bet types in roulette is always either 2.70% or 5.26%, depending on the number of zeros on the wheel.
+The only exception is the five-number bet on double-zero wheels, where the house holds an advantage of 7.89% over players.

-Craps players may have it tough in this respect, but on the positive side of things, the game also offers some of the best bets you can possibly make in a casino.
-Such is the case with the Come bet where you are at a disadvantage of 1.41% only.
-There is a way to further reduce this percentage but we shall tackle this subject in the following section.
-What this percentage reflects is that Come bets will cost you an average of $1.41 per every $100 you wager.
+Craps players have it rough in this respect, but on the positive side, the game also offers some of the best bets you can possibly make in a casino.
+The Come bet is a great example, as it puts you at a statistical disadvantage of only 1.41%.
+You can further reduce this house edge, but more on that in the next section.
+For now, it suffices to say Come bets will cost you an average of $1.41 for every $100 you wager.

-The odds of winning with a Come bet are actually quite favorable to players due to the fact the dice permutations that result in a win are more than those that cause you to lose.
-There is a total of 8 combinations your Come bet can win on the very first roll after the come-out.
-As was explained above, you need a 7 (which has 6 possible combinations) or an 11 (with 2 possible combinations) to emerge victorious immediately after you have made your Come bet.
-The total combinations for the craps numbers (2, 3 and 12) that cause you to lose are only four (1-1, 2-1, 1-2, 6-6).
+The odds of winning with Come bets are favorable because the number of dice permutations that can result in a win is higher than the number of permutations leading to a loss.
+There are a total of eight combinations your Come bet can win with on the first dice toss after the come-out roll.
+As we explained earlier, you need a 7 (which has six possible combinations) or an 11 (with two possible combinations) to pocket a payout immediately after making a Come bet.
+Only four combinations for the craps numbers 2, 3, and 12 can cause you to lose (1-1, 2-1, 1-2, 6-6).

-Things get a bit tricky if you fail to win on the very next throw of the dice because you become somewhat of an underdog with your Come bet once a come point number is established.
-You need your come point to be rolled before a 7.
-The 7 having more dice combinations than any of the possible point numbers now becomes an issue.
-Respectively, the likelihood of the shooter rolling a 7 before your point is higher.
+Things get trickier if you don’t win on the very next throw of the dice.
+Your Come bet becomes somewhat of an underdog after a come point is established.
+You need the shooter to roll your come point before a 7.
+The trouble is a 7 has more dice combinations than any of the possible point numbers.
+Therefore, the likelihood of the shooter rolling a 7 before your point is higher.

 That being said, you can play several Come bets simultaneously.
-Just to give you an example of how multiple Come bets work, suppose your shooter establishes a point for the Pass Line and you put your chips in the COME area.
-The next dice roll results in a 10 which becomes the come point.
-At this stage, you decide to risk it with another bet in the COME area.
+Just to give you an example of how multiple Come bets work, let’s suppose the shooter establishes a point for the Pass Line and you put your chips in the COME area.
+The next dice roll results in a 10, which now becomes the come point.
+At this stage, you decide to take your chances with another bet in the COME area.
 The shooter throws the dice again for a roll of 6.

-Now you have two come point numbers to look forward to, 8 from the first Come bet and 6 for the second Come bet.
-Your chips will be placed within the 6 and 8 betting boxes above the COME area.
-These numbers must be rolled prior a 7 for your two bets to win.
+Now you have two come-point numbers to look forward to, 10 for the first Come bet and 6 for the second Come bet.
+Your chips will be placed within the 10 and 6 betting boxes above the COME area.
+These numbers must be rolled before a 7 shows up for your two bets to win.

-Many Come bettors like to play multiple wagers simultaneously because this gives them the opportunity to cover more numbers on the layout.
-This way, they will clean up if the shooter manages to roll their come point numbers before rolling a 7.
-This approach is riskier, though, since a roll of 7 automatically means you lose all the Come bets on point numbers.
+Many Come bettors like to play multiple wagers simultaneously because this enables them to cover more numbers on the layout.
+This way they will clean up if the shooter manages to roll their come points before rolling a 7.
+This approach is obviously riskier because a roll of 7 automatically means you lose all your Come bets on point numbers.

 Free Odds on Come Bets

-Backing your bet with free odds is easily the most advantageous move you can make in a casino but why?
-The answer – because this is the only type of wager where the house holds no advantage over players.
-Winners are practically paid at true odds which is a real rarity in a casino.
+Backing your bet with free odds is among the most advantageous moves you can make in a casino, but why?
+The answer is that this is the only type of wager where the house holds no advantage over players.
+Winners are paid at true odds, which is a real rarity in a casino.

-Of course, casinos would normally limit the amounts on the wagers with free odds because of the absence of a house edge for these bets.
-These restrictions would vary between different gambling venues depending on their policies.
-Some casinos in Las Vegas would limit the odds bets to the table minimum.
-Other venues would allow you to back your Come bet with multiples of your original wager, capping the free odds wager to 3x the sum you have initially staked.
-Others would permit you to take up to 100x odds.
+Casinos normally limit the amounts on wagers with free odds because they have no edge over players.
+These restrictions vary between different gambling venues, depending on their policies.
+Some casinos in Las Vegas limit odds bets to the table minimum.
+Other venues allow you to back your Come bet with multiples of your original wager, capping the free-odds wager at 3x the sum you have initially staked.
+Others permit you to take up to 100x odds.

 So this is how it works.
-You verbally indicate you want to take odds on your Come bet by saying “Odds please” because only the dealer is allowed to handle this type of wager.
-The dealer would then take the chips you have prepared and place them on top of your initial Come bet.
-The free odds chips are placed slightly off center so that the dealer can distinguish them from your original bet.
+You verbally indicate you want to take odds on your Come bet by saying “Odds please”, because only the dealer is allowed to handle this type of wager.
+The dealer will then take your chips and place them on top of your initial Come bet.
+The free-odds chips are placed slightly off-center so that the dealer can distinguish them from your original bet.

-Come bets backed by odds also win when the point gets rolled before a 7 does.
-The payouts would vary for different point numbers, depending on the number of possible winning combinations for that number.
-We have broken the payouts in the chart below.
+Come bets backed by odds also win when the point is rolled before a 7.
+The payouts vary for different points, depending on the number of possible winning combinations.
+We have broken down the payouts in the chart below.
 These payouts apply only to the Free Odds bet.
 The original wager still returns even money if it wins.

 Winning Point Number Pairs | Payout on Come Bets with Odds |